-In pediatric cervical spine surgery, a surgeon removes the bony structures or abnormalities pressing on your child's brainstem or spinal cord.
-Surgery may help to prevent long-term loss of neurological function, deformity and chronic pain.
+In pediatric cervical spine surgery, a surgeon removes the bony structures or abnormalities that are compressing your child's brainstem or spinal cord.
+Surgery can help prevent deformity, chronic pain and loss of nerve function.

-Your treatment team will discuss your child's condition and treatment options with you.
-Pediatric cervical spine surgery can be challenging because children have smaller bones and surgeons must account for a child's future growth and development.
-Mayo Clinic surgeons have experience performing pediatric cervical spine surgery.
+Pediatric cervical spine surgery can be challenging because children's bones are small, and surgeons must account for the child's future growth and development.
+At Mayo Clinic, a pediatric neurosurgeon discusses treatment options with you.

-If your child's spine is unstable after the bony structures are removed, surgeons may insert plates, screws or bone grafts to help stabilize the spine.
-Surgeons may use bone grafts from another part of your child's body or from donated bone.
+If your child's spine is unstable after the bony structures are removed, the surgeon may insert plates, screws or bone grafts to help stabilize it.
+Bone grafts may come from another part of your child's body or from donated bone.